-- CALIFORNIA CLASS Members, DEFENDANT committed acts of unfair competition in violation of the California Unfair Competition Law, Cal.
+15. By reason of this uniform conduct applicable to PLAINTIFF and all CALIFORNIA CLASS Members, DEFENDANT committed acts of unfair competition in violation of the California Unfair Competition Law, Cal.
 Bus. & Prof. Code §§ 17200, et seq. (the "UCL"), by engaging in a company-wide policy and procedure which failed to accurately calculate and record the correct overtime rate for the overtime worked by PLAINTIFF and other CALIFORNIA CLASS Members.
 The proper calculation of these employees' overtime hour rates is the DEFENDANT's burden.
-As a result of DEFENDANT's intentional disregard of the obligation to meet this burden, DEFENDANT failed to properly calculate and/or pay all required overtime compensation for work performed by the members of the CALIFORNIA CLASS and violated the California Labor Code and regulations promulgated thereunder as herein alleged. - 16.
-Specifically as to PLAINTIFF, DEFENDANT failed to provide all of the legally required off-duty meal and rest breaks to her as required by the applicable Wage Order and Labor Code and failed to pay them all minimum and overtime wages due to them.
-DEFENDANT provided compensation to her in the form of two components.
+As a result of DEFENDANT's intentional disregard of the obligation to meet this burden, DEFENDANT failed to properly calculate and/or pay all required overtime compensation for work performed by the members of the CALIFORNIA CLASS and violated the California Labor Code and regulations promulgated thereunder as herein alleged.

+Specifically as to PLAINTIFF's pay, DEFENDANT provided compensation to 16. him in the form of two components.
 One component of PLAINTIFF's compensation was a base hourly wage.
-The second component of PLAINTIFF's compensation were non-discretionary wages in the form of tips.
-PLAINTIFF earned the wages, so long as PLAINTIFF met certain predefined performance requirements.
-PLAINTIFF met DEFENDANT's predefined eligibility performance requirements in various pay periods throughout her employment with DEFENDANT and DEFENDANT paid PLAINTIFF the incentive wages.
-During these pay periods in which PLAINTIFF was paid the non-discretionary incentive wages by DEFENDANT, PLAINTIFF also worked overtime for DEFENDANT, but DEFENDANT never included the incentive compensation in PLAINTIFF's regular rate of pay for the purposes of calculating what should have been PLAINTIFF's accurate overtime rate and thereby underpaid PLAINTIFF for overtime worked throughout her employment with DEFENDANT.
+The second component of PLAINTIFF's compensation was a non-discretionary incentive wage, including per-diem compensation.
+DEFENDANT paid the incentive wages, so long as PLAINTIFF met certain predefined performance requirements.
+PLAINTIFF met DEFENDANT's predefined eligibility performance requirements in various pay periods throughout her employment with DEFENDANT and DEFENDANT paid PLAINTIFF the During these pay periods in which PLAINTIFF was paid the nonincentive wages. discretionary incentive wages by DEFENDANT, PLAINTIFF also worked overtime for DEFENDANT, but DEFENDANT never included the incentive compensation in PLAINTIFF's regular rate of pay for the purposes of calculating what should have been PLAINTIFF's accurate overtime rate and thereby underpaid PLAINTIFF for overtime worked throughout her employment with DEFENDANT.
 The incentive compensation paid by DEFENDANT constituted wages within the meaning of the California Labor Code and thereby should have been part of PLAINTIFF's "regular rate of pay."
-PLAINTIFF was also from time to time unable to take off duty meal and rest breaks and was not fully relieved of duty for her meal periods.
+As a result of the rigorous work schedule imposed by DEFENDANT, PLAINTIFF was also from time to time unable to take off duty meal and rest breaks and was not fully relieved of duty for her meal and rest periods.

 PLAINTIFF was required to perform work as ordered by DEFENDANT for more than five (5) hours during a shift without receiving an off-duty meal break.
-Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period from time to time in which she was required by DEFENDANT to work ten (10) hours of work.
+Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period each workday in which he was required by DEFENDANT to work ten (10) hours of work.
 PLAINTIFF therefore forfeited meal and rest breaks without additional compensation and in accordance with DEFENDANT's strict corporate policy and practice.
-DEFENDANT also provided PLAINTIFF with a paystub that failed to accurately display PLAINTIFF's correct rates of overtime pay and payments for missed meal and rest periods for certain pay periods in violation of Cal.
+When PLAINTIFF worked overtime in the same pay period he earned incentive wages and/or missed meal and rest breaks, DEFENDANT also provided PLAINTIFF with a paystub that failed to accurately display PLAINTIFF's correct rates of overtime pay for certain pay periods in violation of Cal.
 Lab.
 Code § 226(a).
+To date, DEFENDANT has not fully paid PLAINTIFF the overtime compensation still owed to her or any penalty wages owed to her under Cal.
+Lab.
+Code § 203.
 The amount in controversy for PLAINTIFF individually does not exceed the sum or value of \$75,000.